molly/manager-README/README.md

 I prefer to do one-on-ones in person if possible, so if you need to work from home on a day we're scheduled for a one-on-one and rescheduling is an option, please let me know so I can reschedule it, or reschedule it yourself during an open slot in my calendar.

+### Diversity and inclusion

+Diversity and inclusion are extremely important to me.
+I would not necessarily mention this in my README, except that it ties in a bit with my schedule: I choose to work from home at least once a week (or occasionally for half-days) because it helps me manage [my anxiety disorder](https://adaa.org/understanding-anxiety/generalized-anxiety-disorder-gad#), which I prefer to be open about.
+This will not affect our working relationship–I will be available on Slack, email, Github, or video calls regardless of whether I am in the office or not.

 ## If you need something

 Some weeks, my schedule can be pretty full.
 Other weeks it's not so bad.
 If you need to chat, you have a few options.